Harrigan Leyh Farmer & Thomsen LLP

-Tyler is regularly identified among the top commercial trial lawyers in the state by Best Lawyers in America (2018), Super Lawyers, and Benchmark Litigation.
+Tyler is regularly identified among the top commercial trial lawyers in the state.
+Best Lawyers in America, Chambers USA, Super Lawyers, and Benchmark Litigation.
 For 2021, Best Lawyers has recognized Tyler for commercial litigation, appellate practice, and intellectual property litigation.

 Benchmark Litigation has observed that: "On the younger end of the generational spectrum, Tyler Farmer is recognized as 'one of the strongest up-and-coming trial lawyers.
 Unlike many lawyers of his vintage, he is actually the lead counsel on many cases he's involved in.
 Farmer, along with Harrigan, recently tried, and won, a two-week case involving a 40-acre property near downtown Bellevue."

 Tyler handles complex legal matters, including litigation and investigations.
-He has been identified as a top Washington lawyer by Best Lawyers in America (2018), Benchmark Litigation, and Super Lawyers and is AV® Preeminent™ rated by Martindale-Hubbell, a Fellow of the American Bar Foundation, and an associate fellow in the Litigation Counsel of America.
+He is AV® Preeminent™ rated by Martindale-Hubbell, a Fellow of the American Bar Foundation, and an associate fellow in the Litigation Counsel of America.